-If you or a loved one experienced complications from Xarelto, please call us at 888-985-7227 to speak confidentially with an attorney about your potential claim.
+If you or a loved one suffered a vaping related illness or died from a vaping illness, please call us at 888-984-7988 to discuss your potential claim.
+We offer free consultations.

 One year ago, California experienced the deadliest wildfire in the stateâ€™s historyâ€”the Camp Fire that destroyed thousands of families and took 85 lives.
 In the wake of the destruction, Pacific Gas & Electric (PG&E), the company officials deemed to be responsible for starting the blaze, filed for bankruptcy.
 Now, residents have until 5pm on December 31st to file for compensation from PG&E.

 Those eligible to make claim may be any person or entity (including property owners, renters, occupants, businesses, and others) that sustained loss or injury after the Northern California fires that started prior to PG&Eâ€™s Chapter 11 bankruptcy filing on January 29, 2019.